See Which Of The Latest 13F Filers Holds The Materials Select Sector SPDR Fund

-At Holdings Channel, we have reviewed the latest batch of the 31 most recent 13F filings for the 12/31/2023 reporting period, and noticed that The Materials Select Sector SPDR Fund (Symbol: XLV) was held by 12 of these funds.
+At Holdings Channel, we have reviewed the latest batch of the 39 most recent 13F filings for the 12/31/2023 reporting period, and noticed that The Materials Select Sector SPDR Fund (Symbol: XLE) was held by 11 of these funds.
 When hedge fund managers appear to be thinking alike, we find it is a good idea to take a closer look.

 Before we proceed, it is important to point out that 13F filings do not tell the whole story, because these funds are only required to disclose their long positions with the SEC, but are not required to disclose their short positions.
 A fund making a bearish bet against a stock by shorting calls, for example, might also be long some amount of stock as they trade around their overall bearish position.
 This long component could show up in a 13F filing and everyone might assume the fund is bullish, but this tells only part of the story because the bearish/short side of the position is not seen.